Whisk(e)y

 Bourbon

-Bourbon is America’s Spirit, brought over to the US by Scottish and Irish Immigrants in the 1700’s.
 Made from predominantly corn, as that is what was widely available, Bourbon is built right into the fabric of America.
-The invention of bourbon is often attributed to Elijah Craig, but that is apocryphal, as bourbon was more likely created by committee as many distillers made the spirit into what it is today.
+The distilling process was brought over with Irish and Scottish immigrants who influenced a lot of America’s whiskey making history.
+The invention of bourbon is often attributed to Elijah Craig, but that can not be confirmed, and the spirit was most likely created by committee – intentional or otherwise.
 To be called Bourbon, the spirit needs to follow these rules.

 2. It must be made from at least 51% corn.
 There are no restrictions otherwise as to how much rye, wheat, or cereal grains can be added, but they cannot exceed 49%.